This link will take you to our test administrator’s website.

 There is a waiting period of ninety (90) days between examination attempts with a maximum of three (3) attempts in a one (1) year period.
 In the case of extenuating circumstances, candidates may petition the NAECB.
 If the time has exceeded one year since the date of your application to NAECB, you will need to apply to the NAECB again for permission to take the NAECB examination with all the associated fees ($350.00).

-Re-certification by examination will be required every seven years and will cost $300.
-Certificants may renew their certification by re-examination only up to one year prior to the expiration of initial certification.
+Re-certification by examination or 35 continuing education units is required every five years and will cost $300.
+Certificants may renew their certification by re-examination or by continuing education units only up to one year prior to the expiration of initial certification.
 Outcome studies to evaluate the effectiveness of education by a Certified Asthma Educator will be performed to assess the benefit of this process and to help guide the re-certification process.

 There are two kinds of eligibility.
 A candidate must fulfill ONE of the requirements.